AmariahAK/Praxia_Backend/guide/Setup.md

 #### Database Connection Errors
 If you encounter database connection errors:
 - Verify database credentials in your `.env` or `.env.prod` file
-- Check that the database server is running and accessible
+- Check that the external database server is running and accessible
-- For production, ensure the database user has appropriate permissions
+- Ensure the database user has appropriate permissions
-- Check network connectivity between containers or to external database
+- Check network connectivity between containers and external database
+- Verify that the specified databases exist on your external PostgreSQL server

 #### AI Model Errors
 If AI functionality is not working: